Skills Ontario Competition

 • If spaces are cancelled, they will be offered to those on the waitlists.

-• Friday March 24 at 4:00pm
+• Sunday March 24 at 4:00pm

 • All regional events must occur before this date to ensure students can be registered.
 This deadline is to ensure Skills Ontario has enough time to order supplies/catering and pack materials and judging sheets.

-• Saturday April 1
+• Saturday April 13

 • Qualifying competitions take place at 7 colleges across Ontario.
 Click here to learn more about the Qualifying competitions.

-• Thursday April 20 at 4pm
+• Friday April 19 at 4pm

-• Secondary, Elementary and Post-Secondary - Registration and informed consent form deadline.
+• Secondary, Elementary and Post-Secondary - Registration/informed consent form deadline.
+Competitors who have not submitted their form by this date will NOT be competing.

-• Monday May 1 and Tuesday May 2
+• Monday May 6 and Tuesday May 7

 • The Skills Ontario Competition takes place.
 Please check the scopes for the individual contest dates/times.

-• Wednesday May 3
+• Wednesday May 8

 • Closing Ceremony